IIDonaji/eds214-Repro/instructor-feedback.md

 After cloning the repo on Workbench:

-[NY] Running the environment initialization script installs all required packages
+[M] Running the environment initialization script installs all required packages

-- I don't see a script that installs the packages needed for your analysis [M] made a environment initalization script
+- I don't see a script that installs the packages needed for your analysis
+- Looks good now!

 [M] The analysis script runs without errors